jake-albert/rust-os-study/README.md

 # Rust OS study

-nothing originally written by me. just a fun learning experience.
+except for comments, nothing originally written by me. just a fun learning experience.

 keeping for future expansions or personal experiments.